aasimsani/meow-learning/README.md

             - [Cutting Edge Deep Learning For Coders (FastAI)](https://course18.fast.ai/part2.html)
             - [Dive into Deep Learning](https://d2l.ai)
         - Coursera and Udacity courses tend to have everything handed to you in a sliver platter so while they're good for basics they don't help with this much.
+    - Optimize later - premature optimization is the bane of all good code

 - If yes then
     - Look at code cleanliness first and foremost.
 Bad AI code is a major pain.
 Ask me for stories about PyTorch’s FasterRCCN being broken and how we wasted 1 month behind it.